 MSc Polymers for Advanced Technologies

-This MSc course is designed for graduates with a background in chemistry or a related subject, who want to specialise in cutting-edge polymer science. who are wishing to specialise in polymer science.
+This MSc course is designed for graduates with a background in chemistry or a related subject, who want to specialise in cutting-edge polymer science.
 Our Polymer Centre is the UK’s largest academic research network in the field, made up of 48 research groups that have a shared interest in polymer science.